Prof. Paul Hibbard, Department of Psychology, University of Essex.

 Chai3D: Cross platform (Windows, OSX and Linux) scene-graph based C/C++ based environment for programming for visual-haptic stimuli, including simulated physics (Bullet Physics and ODE).
 Support for commercial Oculus VR.

 H3DAPI: Cross platform (Windows, OSX and Linux) environment for programming for visual-haptic stimuli, including simulated physics.
 C++, XML and Python based.

 Psychtoolbox: Psychophysics software which runs under Matlab or Octave.
 Primarily developed for Linux, reduced functionality and very reduced support for Windows and OSX.
 Support for Oculus DK2 (not the commercial Oculus headset).
-Interfaces with the Horde3D game engine (note: Horde3D is no-longer under active development).
+Interfaces with the Horde3D game engine.

 Psychopy: Python based psychophysics software which runs under Windows, OSX and Linux.
 Has become very popular recently due to a wide developer base, cross-platform support, and the fact that is based on the free, widely-used, Python programming language.